 The altitude, the sandy soil, the wind, and the cold make everything more complicated, but in the end, we are rewarded with majestic 360º views.
 It is truly a panoramic view.
 We see Fuego for sure, but also 5 or 6 other volcanoes, Lake Atitlán, and they say that on days with great visibility, you can even see the Pacific Ocean.

-Unfortunately, it is not possible to stay up there for a long time.
+Unfortunately, staying up there for a long time is impossible.
 It is very windy practically every day, which makes the low temperature seem even lower.
-Even with several layers of warm clothes, you can feel the cold penetrating.
+You can feel the cold penetrating even with several layers of warm clothes.
 The good news is that from here, it’s always downhill.
 The descent is much faster and easier, and in 30 to 45 minutes, we are back at Base Camp.

 Descending the Acatenango

 After a quick breakfast and a few more Fuego explosions, it’s time to head down.
-We’re going precisely the same way, so it’s basically straight downhill.
+We’re going exactly the same way, so it’s straight downhill.
 The descent is much faster, but you need to be careful not to slip, fall, and ruin the trip with a sprain or worse.

 Despite some slips, we left Base Camp at 08:00, at around 11:00, we were at the beginning of the trail, and at 12:00, we were back in Antigua at our accommodation.

 We were ready to rest for the rest of the day and go to sleep very early because the adventure was memorable, but we hadn’t slept at all.

 Best time of year to hike the Acatenango trail

 As far as we know, this is a climb that can be done all year round.
 But it is definitely better to do it during the dry season.
 Both weather and visibility are generally better.